codeigniter4projects/module-tests/docs/COVERAGE.md

 ### Logging

-Another common change is adjusting the output location and format of the coverage reports:
+Output is available in a variety of formats (see the [Logging Section](https://phpunit.readthedocs.io/en/8.3/logging.html) of the PHPUnit Guide).
+You can adjust the default location and format of the reports by modifying the `<logging>` tag:
 ```
 	<logging>
 		<log type="coverage-html" target="build/logs/html"/>